Primary research interests:

 - On ergodic transformations that are

-weakly mixing and uniformly rigid (with J.
+both weakly mixing and uniformly rigid (with J.

 James, T.